Tim Clark (comedian)

 Tim Clark is a British comedian, writer and presenter on both television and radio.
 He currently lives in London with his wife and two of his children.

 Comedy & Stage

-For more than 20 years, Clark has been building a reputation for himself on the comedy scene.
-Working as a compère, he has hosted shows throughout the country.
+For more than 30 years, Clark has been building a reputation for himself on the comedy scene.
+Working as a stand-up comedian and compère, he has performed throughout the U.K., Europe and Asia.

 In January 1990, he introduced the first 'Pillar Talk' show at the Pillar Room in the Cheltenham Town Hall, a venue which has seen some of the top acts in the UK including Simon Pegg, Mark Lamarr, Bill Bailey and Frank Skinner.
 Clark was on hand to witness one of the crazier moments in Jim Jefferies' career.
 The Australian comic was on stage at the Comedy Store, Manchester when he was attacked by a heckler.
 As well as touring with Frank Skinner, Clark has toured extensively throughout Europe (including Kosovo and Bosnia) and in Asia.
 In 1995, he became the first western comic to perform in Beijing, China.
-He is now a regular compère with Comedy Store and Jongleurs.
+He has been a regular act/compère for comedy clubs such as Comedy Store and Jongleurs.